xDAGRONx/task_helper/README.md

 objects from the API, readers for attributes of retrieved objects, and methods to navigate between related resources.

+### Caching

+Each model manages a cache of calls to the API that it makes.
+The model's cache has a limit (the number of responses to be cached) and a timeout (the number of seconds until an individual response expires).
+By default, limit and timeout are set to zero (no caching).
+This can be changed for each model using `Model::set_cache`.

+For example

+    TaskHelper::Database.set_cache(limit: 5, timeout: 60)

+will cache up to five responses from the API's database resource, for up to 60 seconds each.
+This means, if you call `TashHelper::Database.all` 10 times in 60 seconds, the gem will only contact the API once.
+After 60 seconds, if you ask for all databases again, the cache will be refreshed.

+Changing the cache settings for one model does not affect the others.
+So, to cache all responses, each model must be individually configured to cache its responses.

 #### Database

 This class offers functionality to retrieve and interact with databases